-In this case, financial liquidity is completely identical to the cycle of money, because there don't exist escape savings.
+• In this case, financial liquidity is completely identical to the cycle of money.
 From the prior graph, it is obvious that when the velocity of financial liquidity is higher than the escape savings then the cycle of money is increased geometrically.
-The importance of an order of magnitude of financial liquidity secures that the cycle of money is at its higher level, according to $c_v = m^4 10^{-4}$ .
+The absence of financial liquidity ensures that the cycle of money is at its lower level, according to $c_y = -m^4$.